mhausenblas/canihaznonprivilegedcontainers.info/README.md

 ### Why do all the containers require privileges?

-The main reason we end up with these containers requiring privileges, is that that we are using software packaging like rpm and Debian which have built in assumptions that you have to be root to install the software.
+The main reason we end up with these containers requiring privileges is that we are using software packaging like `rpm` and `deb` which have built-in assumptions that you have to be root to install the software.
 As we move into containers, we need to stop making these assumptions.

-### Conclusion.
+### Conclusion

-Unless your application needs to run with multiple UIDs, bind to a port less then 1024 or modify parts of the kernel, it should probably not run as root.
+So unless your application needs to:

+1. run with multiple `UID`s,
+1. bind to a port lower than 1024, or
+1. modify parts of the kernel

+… it should not run as root.

 ## Reference material